e-i-o/etp/README.md

 ## Test generation and validation

 `etp generate` consists of four phases.
+The `--skip-input`, `--skip-validation` and `--skip-output` flags can be used to skip the respective phases.

 ### Make